 Finally, let us make a few general comments about the PBWD bases constructed in this paper.
-As was pointed out to us by P.~Etingof, the linear independence of the ordered monomials of~(\ref{ordered}) which is established in Section~\ref{ssec linear indep} can be immediately deduced by using the PBW property of $U(\ssl_n[t,t^{-1}])$ as well as flatness of the deformation, cf.~\cite[Theorem 1.3]{e}.
-However, we provide technical details as they are needed both for Section~\ref{ssec spanning prop} and for the generalizations to the two-parameter and super-cases.
-At that point, we should note that while the two-parameter quantum affine algebras have been extensively studied since the original work~\cite{hrz}, see~\cite{jl,jz1,jz2} for a partial list of references (see also~\cite{t,bw1,bw2,jmy} for the case of two-parameter quantum finite groups), not many results have been established for them.
-In particular, it is still an open question whether these are flat deformations of the corresponding universal enveloping algebras.
-In~\cite{jz2}, an isomorphism between the Drinfeld-Jimbo and the new Drinfeld realizations of these algebras has been established (generalizing~\cite[Theorem 3.12]{hrz} for type $A$), see Remark~\ref{rosso's RTT interpretation}, but it is not known how the construction of the PBW basis of~\cite{b1,b2} can be generalized to the former realization.
+As was pointed out to us by P.~Etingof, the linear independence of the ordered monomials~(\ref{ordered}), which is established in Section~\ref{ssec linear indep}, can be immediately deduced by using the PBW property of $U(\ssl_n[t,t^{-1}])$ as well as flatness of the deformation, cf.~\cite[Theorem 1.3]{e}.
+Nevertheless, we provide technical details as they are needed both for Section~\ref{ssec spanning prop} and for the generalizations to the two-parameter and super cases.
+At that point, we should note that while the two-parameter quantum affine algebras have been extensively studied since the original work~\cite{hrz}, see~\cite{jl,jz1,jz2} for a partial list of references (see also~\cite{bw1,bw2,jmy,t} for the case of two-parameter quantum finite groups), not many results have been established for them.
+In particular, it is still an open question whether these are flat deformations of the corresponding universal enveloping algebras (the results of the current paper give an affirmative answer to this question in type $A$).
+In~\cite{jz2}, an isomorphism between the Drinfeld-Jimbo and the new Drinfeld realizations of these algebras was established (generalizing~\cite[Theorem 3.12]{hrz} for type $A$), but it is not known (at the moment) whether the former realization admits the PBW basis analogous the one of~\cite{b1,b2}.